ioBroker/ioBroker.javascript/admin-config/vsFont/README.md

 # codicon.json
-This file is buffer of codicon.zip with codicon.ttf inside.
+This file is buffer of `codicon.zip` with `codicon.ttf` inside.

 # codicon.ttf
-Size of codicon.ttf must be 62.324.
+The Size of `codicon.ttf` must be 70.750.
-If the size is 62.318 it is wrong.
+If the size is other, it is wrong.